alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-importing-goods-bearing-the-swiss-flag-symbol.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to import pocketknives on which the logo referred to above, i.e. A cross, is inscribed.
+summary: "It is not permissible to import pocketknives on which the logo referred to above, i.e. A cross, is inscribed.
 Actually, it involves propagating the Christian logo among Muslims."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz